Description

 Inheritance

-In the remaining cases, the inheritance pattern of classic Paget disease of bone is unclear.
-Many affected people have no family history of the disease, although it sometimes clusters in families.
-Studies suggest that close relatives of people with classic Paget disease of bone are 7 to 10 times more likely to develop the disease than people without an affected relative.
+In the remaining cases, the inheritance pattern of Paget disease of bone is not always clear.
+Many affected individuals have no family history of the condition.
+Studies suggest that close relatives of people with Paget disease of bone are more likely to develop the disease than people without an affected relative.

 Other Names for This Condition